ergut/contextor/README.md

 # CodeContextor 🚀

+Here's a secret about AI coding assistants: they're only as good as the context you give them!
+Forget chasing perfect prompts or waiting for the next big model - what truly transforms an AI assistant into a reliable coding partner is crystal-clear context about your project.

 Ever needed to explain your codebase to ChatGPT or Claude?
 CodeContextor creates a perfect snapshot of your project in seconds:

 ```bash